 You can watch one of the engagement events here:

 The outputs of the survey will inform our collective understanding about leadership in the HE sector and will be used to provide clarity to invest in leaders, support leadership development, recognise effective practice (over time), plan leadership structures and capacity, and grow the talent needed for tomorrow.
 They will also be available to support leadership research and organisational development.
-As the inaugural running of the survey, it will establish baseline data for the future as well as an annual report, and so we would highly value your participation.

 Professor Richard Watermeyer